Membrane reactor: Benefits and critical issues

 Selective membranes inside the reactor lead to several benefits: reactor section substitutes several downstream processes.
 Moreover, removing a product allows to exceed thermodynamics limitations.
 In this way, it is possible to reach higher conversions of the reactants or to obtain the same conversion with a lower temperature.

 Reversible reactions are usually limited by thermodynamics: when direct and reverse reactions, whose rate depends from reactants and product concentrations, are balanced, a chemical equilibrium state is achieved.
 If temperature and pressure are fixed, this equilibrium state is a constraint for the ratio of products versus reactants concentrations, obstructing the possibility to reach higher conversions.

 This limit can be overcome by removing a product of the reaction: in this way, the system cannot reach equilibrium and the reaction continues, reaching higher conversions (or same conversion at lower temperature).

 Nevertheless, there are several hurdles in an industrial commercialization due to technical difficulties in designing membranes with long stabilities and due to the high costs of membranes.
 Moreover, there is a lack of a process which lead the technology, even if in recent years this technology was successfully applied to hydrogen production and hydrocarbon dehydrogenation.

 Reactor configurations

 Generally, membrane reactors can be classified based on the membrane position and reactor configuration.
 Usually there is a catalyst inside: if the catalyst is installed inside the membrane, the reactor is called catalytic membrane reactor (CMR); if the catalyst (and the support) are packed and fixed inside, the reactor is called packed bed membrane reactor; if the speed of the gas is high enough, and the particle size is small enough, fluidization of the bed occurs and the reactor is called fluidized bed membrane reactor.
-Other types of reactor take the name from membrane material, e.g., zeolites membrane reactor.
+Other types of reactor take the name from the membrane material, e.g., zeolite membrane reactor.

 Among these configurations, higher attention in recent years, particularly in hydrogen production, is given to fixed bed and fluidized bed: in these cases the standard reactor is simply integrated with membranes inside reaction space.